nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

    - [Ore](https://stardewvalleywiki.com/Ore)
    - Coal
    - [Gems](https://stardewvalleywiki.com/Minerals#Gems)
-   - The most expensive items (may be a mix of fish and other items)
+   - The most profitable item stacks as calculated by the spreadsheet
      - Consider taking [Chubs](https://stardewvalleywiki.com/Chub) with you if you are concerned about needing Energy for Spring 4.
 5. Pass out.